readbeyond/aeneas/README.rst

     Pity the world, or else this glutton be,              => [00:00:43.600, 00:00:48.000] To eat the world's due, by the grave and thee.        => [00:00:48.000, 00:00:53.280]

-This synchronization map can be output to file in several formats: SMIL for EPUB 3, SBV/SRT/SUB/TTML/VTT for closed captioning, JSON/RBSE for Web usage, or raw CSV/SSV/TSV/TXT/XML for further processing.
+This synchronization map can be output to file in several formats: EAF for research purposes, SMIL for EPUB 3, SBV/SRT/SUB/TTML/VTT for closed captioning, JSON for Web usage, or raw AUD/CSV/SSV/TSV/TXT/XML for further processing.

 System Requirements, Supported Platforms and Installation
 ---------------------------------------------------------